Ernestcollins15/HealthcareData_SQL/README.md

 # HealthcareData_SQL
 This GitHub repository hosts an insightful data analysis project that delves deep into the Penda Healthcare dataset to provide valuable answers to stakeholders' key questions using SQL.
-Penda Healthcare is a leading healthcare provider, and this project aims to uncover actionable insights by querying the data through SQL queries
+Penda Healthcare is a leading healthcare provider, and this project aims to uncover actionable insights by querying the data through SQL queries.

 Features: